kinyodan/danbooks/README.md

    ```sh
    rake db:migrate
    ```
-4. Run below command to create the config/application.yml file where ENV varibales will be added in this case the API keys
+4. Run below command to create the config/application.yml file where ENV variables will be added in this case the API keys
    ```sh
    bundle exec figaro install
    ```